siddhrrth/ACM-SIG-AI-Recruitment/Task-1-Data-Preprocessing/WrittenAnswers.md

 ### 2. How did you handle outliers and why?

 I used the IQR (Interquartile Range) method to detect outliers.
-Found Q1 (25th percentile) then Found Q3 (75th percentile) after that I Calculated IQR = Q3 − Q1
+Found Q1 then Found Q3 after that I Calculated IQR = Q3 − Q1
 Values below Q1 − 1.5 × IQR and above Q3 + 1.5 × IQR were treated as outliers.
 Instead of removing rows, I capped the outliers within the allowed range.
 It reduces the effect of extreme values without losing data.